AJ Agazarm

-AJ Agazarm (born July 26, 1990) is an American submission grappler, mixed martial artist and Brazilian Jiu Jitsu black belt practitioner.
+AJ Agazarm (born July 26, 1989) is an American submission grappler and mixed martial artist.

-A multiple-time champion in coloured belts, Agazarm is a black belt World No-Gi Champion, Pan American No-Gi Champion, Brazilian National No-Gi Champion, European No-Gi Open Champion as well as a ADCC Submission Fighting World medallist.
-In 2019 Agazarm started a professional MMA career after signing with Bellator.
+A multiple-time champion in colored belts, Agazarm is a black belt world no-gi champion, Pan American no-gi champion, Brazilian national no-gi champion, European no-gi champion as well as an ADCC World Championship runner-up.
+In 2019, Agazarm started a professional MMA career by signing with Bellator.

 Early life and education

 Agazarm was born in Florida and is of Armenian descent.

 He began wrestling as a sophomore in high school.
 He performed well enough in high school to win a wrestling scholarship to University of the Cumberlands in Williamsburg, Kentucky from 2005-2007.
 Agazarm then transferred to Ohio State, a highly ranked NCAA Division I wrestling program.
+Agazarm graduated summa cum laude and as an Academic All-American.

-Grappling career
+Submission grappling career

 Agazarm was awarded his black belt in Brazilian jiu jitsu in 2013 by Eduardo de Lima and Carlos Gracie Jr. That same year Agazarm got third place at the Pan Jiu-Jitsu No-Gi Championship in the black belt open-weight division and first in the lightweight division.
 Later in 2013 at the World Nogi Brazilian Jiu-Jitsu Championship Agazarm placed third in the under 73.5 kg black belt division.
-In 2017, Agazarm won a silver medal at the ADCC Submission Wrestling World Championship in the under 66 kg weight class and another silver at the World Nogi Brazilian Jiu-Jitsu Championship in the lightweight division.
-From 2015-2018 Agazarm participated in six Polaris Pro Grappling events.
+In 2017, Agazarm won a silver medal at the ADCC Submission Wrestling World Championship in the under 66 kg weight class and another silver at the World No-Gi Jiu-Jitsu Championship in the lightweight division.

+2021-2023

 On November 6, 2021, Agazarm competed against Celsinho Vinicius at BJJ Stars 7, losing the match on points.

 Agazarm then faced English grappler Jed Hue at Polaris 18 on November 27, 2021.
 He lost the match by decision.

-In 2022, Agazarm received an invite to compete in the 66kg division of the 2022 ADCC World Championship.
+In 2022, Agazarm received an invite to compete in the 66 kg division of the 2022 ADCC World Championship.
 Agazarm lost to Jeremy Skinner on points in the opening round and was eliminated from the tournament.